insidewhy/friendship-blaster/readme.md

 - Pull the latest images.
 - Shutdown all existing containers.
-- Patch the `docker-compose.yml` to refer to the upgraded versions.
+- Create a copy of `docker-compose.yml` but patched to refer to the detected image versions.
-- Start all containers.
+- Restart docker-compose with the patched copy of the original configuration.

 ## Example